 Learning Maps and Community Links

-Children went on a tour outside in search of native animals that lived there and created a map of the marking in where different animals are found.
+Children went on a tour outside in search of native animals that lived there and created a map of the markings in different places, where different animals are found.
 Children brainstormed ways to improve the outdoors for native animals and how we could protect their environment.

 By Kate Harris @ Ambarvale PS